 Chest pain can feel different to everyone and might be described as sharp, dull, aching, crushing, or burning.

 It can range from very mild to severe, can come and go, and can be worse during or after activity.
 Chest pain may also spread from your chest to your neck, jaw, arms, shoulders, or back.

 If you’ve been having recurring chest pains, visit the UPMC Heart and Vascular Institute online or call 1-855-UPMC-HVI (876-2484)

 Chest pain is a common symptom of many heart problems, including:

 - Heart attack, which happens when blood flow to your heart is blocked and its cells can’t get the blood and oxygen they need to pump.
-Chest pain is a very common symptom; if you think you or someone else is having a heart attack, call 9-1-1 right away.
+Chest pain is a very common symptom; if you think you or someone else are having a heart attack, call 9-1-1 right away.

 - Heart rhythm problems, where your heart beats too fast, too slow, or in an irregular way.

 - Heart valve problems, which can happen when your valves become narrow or leak.

 - Aortic dissection, a potentially life-threatening condition that happens when the wall of your aorta tears.
 Sudden, sharp chest pain is a very common symptom of this condition; if you or someone else have symptoms of aortic dissection, call 9-1-1 right away.

 Talking to Your Doctor About Your Chest Pain